Frequently Asked Questions

 Further, we do not guarantee that by enrolling in PreMedSKL that you will win any awards or prizes at local, regional, national or international science fairs.
 However, the lessons, tips and guidance that will be used in our live training for science fairs have been used by students who have won special awards, Challenge Awards, Best of Fair, and medals at regional, national and international science fairs.

-PreMedSKL will be accepting 50 students from around the world for each semester.
-Each student will submit an application which will be reviewed by our admissions team consisting of medical students, residents and doctors.
+PreMedSKL will be accepting 50 students through our PreMedSKL Future MD Award program.
+Students must be nominated by their school and each nominated student will be required to submit an application.
+This will be reviewed by our admissions team consisting of medical students, residents and doctors.
 Successful applicants will be notified by an email.

 The shadowships are virtual and delivered as autonomous courses students can watch on their own time.
 The content is based on the experiences medical students have in clinics such as simulations, patient interviews and rotation in different specialties and go pretty in-depth for each “ology” covered i.e. cardiology, endocrinology etc. Students then have the chance to review this content live in weekly office hours and go more in-depth in live monthly 90-min coaching sessions.